Kate Spade items fly off virtual thrift shop shelves after designer's death

-NEW YORK, June 9 (Reuters) - The unexpected death of fashion designer Kate Spade on Tuesday has shoppers rushing to buy her brightly colored handbags, raising prices of used merchandise several times over, second-hand online retailers said.
+NEW YORK (Reuters) - The unexpected death of fashion designer Kate Spade on Tuesday has shoppers rushing to buy her brightly colored handbags, raising prices of used merchandise several times over, second-hand online retailers said.

 Online fashion market Tradesy saw a sextupling of average prices, a doubling of supply and an 800 percent increase in purchases for Kate Spade handbags on the day of her death.
 Bags that had sold for $50 the previous week fetched $300 on June 5, in line with new bags.